 16 Macros

-You can automate a task that you have to perform regularly in Microsoft Excel with a macro.
-A macro consists of a series of commands and functions that are executed in succession by a single command or the press of a button.
+You can automate repetitive tasks in Microsoft Excel using macros.
+A macro consists of a series of commands and functions that are executed sequentially with a single command or the press of a button.

-Simple macros consisting of a number of actions performed in succession can be recorded with the built-in macro recorder.
-Complex macros are programmed in the VBA programming language.
-Only simple macros are discussed here, you do not need any programming knowledge for this.
+Simple macros, consisting of a sequence of actions, can be recorded using the built-in macro recorder.
+More complex macros are programmed in the VBA (Visual Basic for Applications) programming language.
+This chapter focuses on simple macros, for which you do not need any programming knowledge.

-The language in which the Excel macros are written is Visual Basic for Applications (VBA).
-The commands and functions of the macro are stored in a Visual Basic module.
-And with the Visual Basic editor, you can edit macros, copy macros from one module to another, copy macros between different workbooks, and rename modules and macros.
+The language used for Excel macros is Visual Basic for Applications (VBA).
+Macro commands and functions are stored in a Visual Basic module.
+The Visual Basic Editor allows you to edit macros, copy macros between modules or workbooks, and rename modules and macros.

-A number of Excel functions, including those for Macros and VBA, are located under the Developers tab.
-This tab is not shown by default when Excel is installed and will therefore have to be made visible first.
+Several Excel functions, including those for Macros and VBA, are located on the Developer tab.
+This tab is not shown by default when Excel is installed and therefore needs to be made visible first.
 This is a one-time action.

 Task 16.1